mrastrom/raspberry-pi/raspbian-lite.md

 Add file "ssh" in root on the mounted SD card it kan be empty

 ### Enable and config WIFI
-Add and alter it to your needs [wpa_supplicant.conf](https://github.com/mrastrom/raspberry-pi/blob/master/wpa_supplicant.conf) file to SD card root
+Add and alter it to your needs [wpa_supplicant.conf](https://github.com/mrastrom/raspberry-pi/blob/master/wpa_supplicant.conf) file to root on mounted SD card
+UMount sd card:
+`sudo umount /mnt`